 Use pheromone spray on the box corners if she seems stressed.
 She can then own the boxes as part of her territory, so they aren’t a threat.

 When you’re in the new house, the boxes may be in weird places but will be familiar to her by smell from the pheromones.

 Packing gradually, rather than frantically on the last day, will be much less stressful for her (and you too!).

 If you’re rushing around packing, you can scare her.

 Carefully double check all boxes before sealing them!
 Your cat may find a cozy napping spot in your box of clothes or linens.

 You close the box, seal it and on the truck it goes.
 It happens, people!

 If your cat is upset about you destroying his territory, he will try to hide… big boxes with soft comfy things are perfect hiding places.

 Or he could be enjoying all the fun boxes you brought just for him to play in.

-You can avoid this by putting your buddy in the bathroom or other calm cozy space while you pack.
+You can avoid this while you pack by putting your buddy in the bathroom or other calm cozy space with his bed, litter box, etc.